servactory/servactory.com/docs/guide/options/usage.md

 ## Option `required` <Badge type="info" text="input" />

-This option is validation.
-It will check that the passed value is not empty.
+Validation option.
+Checks that the passed value is not empty using `present?`.
-The `present?` method is used.

-By default, `required` is set to `true`.
+Defaults to `true`.

 ::: code-group